Trogir

 Culture, Events & Dining

-Experience festivals, intimate evenings, and Dalmatian cuisine
+Festivals, intimate evenings and Dalmatian cuisine

 Trogir Summer Festival (July–August)